kokocan12/websocket-connection-using-shared-worker-example/README.md

 ![image](https://user-images.githubusercontent.com/49009864/166725714-540d3f71-e2b6-43b2-b2e2-5c4f76340a44.png)

-The websocket connection is maded within the shared worker.
+The websocket connection is maded in the shared worker.
-You can see it at chrome://inspect/#workers
+You can see it at <chrome://inspect/#workers>

 # Why should I use SharedWorker when using a websocket connection?

 When using a shared worker, all tabs and windows shared the context of worker.
-Therefor even if many tabs are opened, the connection through the worker is only once.
+It means that even if many tabs are opened, the connection through the worker is only once.
 It can reduce the load on the server.

 # A shared worker alone is not enough.